jsgit21/Chikbot/README.md

 # Wordle Support

 The driving idea behind me building Chikbot in the first place was to gather Wordle scores posted by friends in the discord channel.
 I wanted to be able to track it so we could enjoy some friendly competition.
+If you're not familiar with sharing Wordle scores, wordle provides a 1-click button that copies the "Wordle score" to your clipboard so you can share with friends.
+It's only descriptive enough to see the score, but doesn't spoil what the daily word is.
+I figured, we're already going to share our scores, why not have an in-house tracking system so you can quickly check your progress?

 **For reference, here is the graph that the OFFICIAL Wordle displays for you as it tracks your score:**